apache/spark/docs/apache-airflow/start/local.rst

    Only ``pip`` installation is currently officially supported.

-   While they are some successes with using other tools like `poetry <https://python-poetry.org/>`_ or `pip-tools <https://pypi.org/project/pip-tools/>`_, they do not share the same workflow as ``pip`` - especially when it comes to constraint vs. requirements management.
+   While there have been successes with using other tools like `poetry <https://python-poetry.org/>`_ or `pip-tools <https://pypi.org/project/pip-tools/>`_, they do not share the same workflow as ``pip`` - especially when it comes to constraint vs. requirements management.
    Installing via ``Poetry`` or ``pip-tools`` is not currently supported.